Burize/reactive-todo-list/README.md

 {"title": "title from push", "body": "body from push"}
 ```

+---
+You can test server side error via creating todo with `error` title.

 ### Project launch
 For working you need [back-end rest server](https://github.com/Burize/reactive-todo-list-server).
 Clone it and launch.